stolostron/rhacm-docs/manage_applications/managing_secrets.md

 - A subscription cannot detect changes to a secret and pull the updated secret from a channel and deploy the updated secret to managed clusters.
 Updates to secrets are only retrieved by a subscription when the subscription needs to directly reference the secret, such as when the subscription detects a new or changed version of the subscribed Kubernetes resource or Helm chart.

 ## Update a secret
-{: #secret_update}

 1. Compose the definition updates for your secret.
-For more information about the YAML structure, including the required fields, see [Secret definition](#secret_compose).
+For more information about the YAML structure, including the required fields, see [Secret definition](#secret-definition).

 2. Update the definition.
 You can use the console, the Kubernetes command line interface (`kubectl`) tool, or REST API: